minoshim/qasMHD/1D/SERIAL/wave/README.md

 Example results for high and low beta cases are shown below:

 (Top...spatial profiles, bottom left...spectrum of the magnetic field, bottom right...spectrum of the pressure.
-Users can create the spectrum plot with `wk_plt.py`)
+Users can create the spectrum plot with the script `wk_plt.py`)

 1. Beta=10.
 The pressure perturbation propagates as the fast magnetosonic wave.
 ![Wave profile for beta=10](../imgs/wave/wave_b1e+1.png)